Distinctive building for Bern

 What happens next

-Now, the winning project will be adapted further and details will be made more specific.
+In autumn 2025, the Cantonal Parliament of the Canton of Bern will decide on the project loan, with the aim of providing the funds needed to continue working on and fleshing out the winning project.
 During further development, the façade’s potential to create a flowing structure should be exploited in order to create deeper links to the surroundings.
 Checks must also be made as to the extent to which remedial work is possible in the protected Stettler and Hodlerstrasse 6 buildings.
-When designing the outdoor space, planted areas should be included to improve the urban climate.
-Various needs must be coordinated with the museum’s curatorial concept with regard to the multiple use of the foyer and multifunctional room.
+When designing the outdoor space, planted areas are envisaged to improve the urban climate.
+Various needs will be coordinated with the museum’s curatorial concept with regard to the multiple uses of the foyer and multifunctional room.

 A jury committee will supervise the revision of the project.
 Further development will take place together with the city’s Office for the Preservation of Historical Monuments.
 The monument preservation officer is already a member of the expert jury.
-The final project is expected to be available by early 2028.
+The final project is expected to be available at the start of 2028.

 This website uses cookies.
 You can find more information in the privacy policy.